 Welcome

 Hello!
-We are the Opera Theatre of Yale College, Yale's resident undergraduate opera company.
+We are the Opera Theater of Yale College, Yale's resident undergraduate opera company.
 We are completely managed and run by Yale undergraduates.
 Please explore our activities and productions on the tabs at the top of the page!
-We are so excited for our 3-show 2023-2024 season.
+We are so excited for our upcoming fall season.

 Cheers to a great season ahead of us!